For small-to-medium size Jira installations, no special tuning is typically required.

 To block individual user reports from monopolizing system resources, Dataplane has a default limit of 75,000 Jira issues for the maximum number of Jira issues that may be included by an individual report.
 Reports returning more than this number of issues are prevented from running and instead display an error message to the user explaining the issue limit:

-You may choose a different limit for the maximum number of issues allowed in report results by specifying the following JVM system property:
+You may choose a different limit for the maximum number of issues allowed in report results by specifying the following JVM system property in

 Adjusting Available Database Connections

 By default, Dataplane will use up to 8 concurrent database connections, or one third of the total Jira database connection pool, whichever value is larger.
 If you have not modified Atlassian's default Jira database configuration of 20 database connections, Dataplane will likely be using up to 8 connections.

 This allows Dataplane to use enough connections to support multiple concurrent report requests, but this limit also prevents Dataplane from starving the core Jira application of database connections for other operations.

 The defaults should be sufficient for most systems, but if you see slow-loading reports when many users are accessing the system, or if you see messages similar to the following in the Jira log, you may wish to increase your connection limit:

 You may also wish to consult Jira's own database connection pool monitor to see how many connections are being used by Jira and Dataplane together.

 All of the database connections used by Dataplane are taken from the common Jira database connection pool.

 To increase the number of database connections available to Jira, you must first to edit

 $JIRA_DATA/dbconfig.xml and follow Atlassian's guide for tuning database connections.